 Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 When a business scales, its attack surface expands, increasing its exposure to cyber threats.
-This makes digital risk an unavoidable by-product of digital transformation.
-Fortunately, digital risk protection strategies have been developed to mitigate digital risk so that organizations can continue confidently scaling their operations.
+This makes digital risk an unavoidable by-product of digital transformation and the advancement of new technology.
+Fortunately, digital risk protection strategies have been developed to mitigate digital risk so organizations can continue confidently scaling their operations.

 Types of Digital Risk